Download

 AppImage

 There’s also a portable AppImage executable, runnable from the command line.
-It was compiled on Ubuntu 18.04 and therefore should work on any old and new Linux distribution.
-However, on (at least) Ubuntu 22.04, you do need to install libfuse2
+It was compiled on Debian 10 and therefore should work on Debian 10 and higher, Ubuntu 20.04 and higher, and many other (older) distros.
+However, on (at least) Ubuntu 22.04, you do need to install libfuse2 first.